ginpei/wp-theme-env/README.md

 ## Boot Your Server & Set up WordPress

+Start docker containers as your dev server.

 ```console
 $ docker-compose up
 ```

+(Hold `Control+C` to stop.)

-Open [localhost](http://localhost/) in your browser.
+Then open [localhost](http://localhost/) in your browser.
 You will see WordPress' welcome page.

 Set up database connection as followings.
 Its host is `db`, not `localhost`.
 You should be able to just leave the others.